 Blowout

 A very common problem encountered with increased boost pressure is spark blowout.
-A bit of misnomer, spark blowout isn’t the spark being ‘blown out’, but rather the spark being unable to form.
-This causes a misfire, or more accurately, a lack of combustion due to a lack of spark.
-This missed combustion event is very noticeable and can be very unsettling to those unaccustomed to the problem.
+A bit of a misnomer, spark blowout isn’t the spark being “blown out,” but rather the spark being unable to form.
+This causes a misfire—or more accurately, a missed combustion event due to a lack of spark.
+This missed combustion event is very noticeable and can be unsettling to those unaccustomed to the problem.
 It can best be described as sounding like muffled machine gun fire, accompanied by a jerky, and quite apparent, loss of power.
-In the vast majority of cases, spark blowout is non-harmful, albeit very power robbing.
-Prolonged spark blowout can cause raw, unburned fuel, to wash down the cylinders and contaminate the oil, but usually the issue doesn’t occur frequently enough to be a significant problem.
-Spark blowout usually occurs at peak torque, when cylinder filling is at peak density.
-For TD04 frame turbos this usually occurs between 4200-5500RPM.

 How to Prevent Spark Blowout